softwaresaved/software-deposit-guidance/markdown/WhatToDeposit.md

 ### Simple README

-People will expect to find a plain-text README [^3] file in any software bundle.
+Others will expect to find a plain-text README [^3] file in any software bundle.
 Your deposit should conform to this expectation and provide a README file providing a summary of the key facts about your software.
 This should include, at the least:

 * Name of your software.
 * Brief overview of your software, what it does (for example, what research problem it was written to solve) and what makes it novel (or different or distinct from similar software already available).
-* Contact: Your name, affiliation, current email address and your ORCiD identifier.
+* Contact: Your name, affiliation, current email address and your ORCiD identifier [^4].
 This provides a point of contact for others to get in touch if they have questions about your deposit and your research more generally.
 * Link to live software: for ongoing projects links to your project web site and/or repository hosting service.
 This allows others to easily find your current software from your deposit and to engage with you and your project.

 ### Copyright and licence(s)

 A statement of copyright for your software makes it clear who created, and owns the rights to, your software.
 A licence makes it clear to others what they can, and cannot, do with your software and any obligations upon them.

-Provide your copyright and licence in a plain-text file called LICENCE [^4].
+Provide your copyright and licence in a plain-text file called LICENCE [^5].

 If you include third-party components, then include their licences in your LICENCE file, or as separate files in a licences/ directory.

 ### Authors and other contributors

 It is important that everyone who authored or otherwise contributed to your software is recognised for doing so and can get credit for their contribution.
 Provide a plain-text CONTRIBUTORS file which lists people who you deem to have made a significant contribution to your software (including yourself).
-This can include, for example, columns with each contributor's name, ORCiD [^5] identifier and affiliation and brief summary of what their contribution was (for example designer, developer, tester, documentation author etc).
+This can include, for example, columns with each contributor's name, ORCiD identifier and affiliation and brief summary of what their contribution was (for example designer, developer, tester, documentation author etc).

 You should also state your funders, providing information on any grants that supported the software's development.